openmobilityfoundation/mobility-data-specification/agency/README.md

 200 Success Response:

-If `device_id` is specified, `GET` will return a single vehicle record, otherwise it will be a list of vehicle records with pagination details per the [JSON API](https://jsonapi.org/format/#fetching-pagination) spec:
+If `device_id` is specified, `GET` will return an array with a single vehicle record, otherwise it will be a list of vehicle records with pagination details per the [JSON API](https://jsonapi.org/format/#fetching-pagination) spec:

 ```json
 {